10 Best Keurig Coffee MakersCLICK HERE to subscribe to our weekly emails on finding and brewing amazing coffee!

 The K474 has a 70-ounce reservoir, providing more than enough capacity to accommodate the average coffee drinker’s daily consumption.
 The machine can’t be hooked to the main water, though.

-The Keurig K55 has long been another one of Keurig’s most popular models.
+The K-Classic or K55 has long been another one of Keurig’s most popular models.

 The K55 is a neat, single-serve coffee making machine that will give you a delicious cup of Joe at the touch of a button.
 This model is ideal for single homeowners, couples, students, or even for a small office with fewer than 10 staff members.